wubbl0rz/VmChamp/README.md

 ## 🤔 Why?

 Sometimes Docker containers are not sufficient for all use cases.
-For example when you want to load or unload kernel modules.
+For example when you want to load or unload kernel modules, test grub configs or doing low level networking stuff.
 Also when Systemd is needed to test unit files or install and test applications that require an init system.
 In this case a VM is often the better choice.
 Unfortunately it usually takes far too long to create a local VM for quick tests.
 Download ISO, create VM, run installer, network config, reboot, ssh login.
 This usually takes at least 5-15 minutes.
 VmChamp can create local VMs within seconds and then establish a network connection via SSH.

 ## 🔧 Prerequisites